The Yoga of the Sacraments

 What is yoga (“union”)?
 It is union with God.
 For Christians it is union with God through Jesus Christ who said: “I am come that they might have life, and that they might have it more abundantly” (John 10:10).

 Writing in the beginning of the third century, Origen was the most renowned Christian writer of the early church, often declared to be the greatest teacher since the original twelve apostles.
 He wrote over a thousand books and essays which were widely read, and was considered by many of the early Church Fathers to be a saint.
-Pope Saint Damasus I in the fourth century decreed that those who aspired to the priesthood must study all of Origen’s works in preparation.
+Pope Saint Damasus I of Rome in the fourth century decreed that those who aspired to the priesthood must study all of Origen’s works in preparation.

 - There is one God, the source of all things, who from the beginning interacted with mankind.

 - Eventually, having announced him through various prophets, He sent the Lord Jesus Christ to call all the world to spiritual regeneration.

 - To accomplish this, the Lord Jesus was born of a virgin and the Holy Spirit, suffered, died, rose again and ascended into heaven.

 - Although it was not precisely defined or explained by the apostles, our Lord taught that God was Triune: Father, Son, and Holy Spirit.

 - The Holy Spirit is the inspirer and sanctifier of the saints.